 Most shows will cost you $15 at the most, and they do not disappoint.
-Drinks are not the cheapest here, so if you are looking to get drunk without spending a fortune, you may want to pregame the show or plan on sticking to PBR for the night, which they sell for $3.50 tallboy.
+Drinks are not the cheapest here, so if you are looking to get tipsy without spending a fortune, you may want to pregame the show or plan on sticking to PBR for the night.

 Enjoying a night of live music does not need to be something you cut from your activities when you are trying to save money.
 You may not be able to see Beyoncé in the first row, but luckily Portland has so many venues and bars that feature live music, you can get your concert fix on a budget.

 Try going to a band you have never heard of for a spontaneous date night, or catch an up and coming group at Mississippi Studios that will probably be charging $40 plus for tickets in a year.